Biodesign’s investment framework is referred to as a translation or innovation engine.

 A broad coalition of elected, civic and community leaders have recognized the importance of attracting leading-edge research to Arizona as an engine for new economic development and the development and retention of a highly skilled workforce.
 Biodesign actively supports these efforts through its involvement with regional economic development organizations including:

 - Arizona BioIndustry Association (AZBio).
 Biodesign is a participating member of this trade association which promotes the development of a robust bioscience industry in Arizona.
-Raymond DuBois serves on AZBio’s board of directors, and Biodesign has been a major supporter of AZBio events.
+Our Executive Director serves on AZBio’s board of directors, and Biodesign has been a major supporter of AZBio events.

 - Greater Phoenix Economic Council (GPEC).
 Biodesign provides active support to this regional economic development organization on many fronts.
 Biodesign mentored managers from GPEC on the regional research capabilities and bioscience industry issues.
 Biodesign has also actively participated in GPEC’s efforts to recruit new companies to Arizona by conducting tours and research review meetings at the Institute.
 Successfully recruited bioscience companies include: Covance, InNexus, Abraxis and Insys.